-Staffordshire Bull Terriers, a breed also referred to under the umbrella of “Pit Bulls” or “bully breeds,” have mammoth smiles that instantly give away their sincerely sweet personalities.
-The breed is intensely loyal to their humans, which is, unfortunately, why some are trained to fight.
-But many Staffordshire Bull Terriers who have been hurt by humans are eager to love and trust, and they’ll win you over almost immediately with their charm.
+Staffordshire bull terriers, a breed under the umbrella of pit bulls, have mammoth smiles that instantly give away their sincerely sweet personalities.
+They're intensely loyal to their humans, which unfortunately is why some are trained to fight.
+But many Staffordshire bull terriers who have been hurt by humans are still eager to love and trust.

 10 of 10